staceygillespie/DreamBig/content/dreambox.md

 ### MOBILE ORGANIZATION

-* With your supplies in one mobile cabinet you can move them to a new location, if needed --to the living room, kitchen, a spare room, the garage or your basement...etc.
+* With your supplies in one mobile cabinet you can move them to a new location, if needed --to the living room, kitchen, a spare room, the garage or your basement.
-* Mine are in part of my office and also in my dedicated sewing room (2nd DreamBox)
+* Mine are in part of my office and also in my dedicated sewing room (I love having 2!)
 * Use it for whatever is your passion: Paper crafts, art, sewing, yarn, home / virtual school, as a command center, home business, for your Lego collection, baking supplies, Warhammer...etc.

-### CUSTOMIZABLE
+### CUSTOMIZABLE (the main reason I bought mine)

 * Shelves can be placed and spaced in ANY configuration you need
 * Totes can be moved easily with the new tote track system